paixaop/node-sodium/README.md

     var plainBuffer = sodium.crypto_box_open(cipherMsg,nonce,sender.publicKey, receiver.secretKey);

-    // We should get the same plainText!
-    // We should get the same plainText! if( plainBuffer.toString() == plainText) {
+    // We should get the same plainText! if (plainBuffer.toString() == plainText) {
         console.log("Message decrypted correctly");
     }

-As you can see the high level API implementation is easier to use, but the low level API will fill just right for those with experience with the C version of lib sodium.
+As you can see the high level API implementation is easier to use, but the low level API will feel just right for those experienced with the C version of lib sodium.
 It also allows you to bypass any bugs in the high level APIs.

 You can find this code sample in `examples\low-level-api.js`.

 # Documentation
 Please read the work in progress documentation found under [`docs/`](https://github.com/paixaop/node-sodium/tree/master/docs).

-You shoudld also review the unit tests as most of the high level API is "documented" there.
+You should also review the unit tests as most of the high level API is "documented" there.
-Don't forget to check out the examples as well.
+Don't forget to check out the [examples](https://github.com/paixaop/node-sodium/tree/master/examples) as well.

 The low level `libsodium` API documentation is now complete.
 All ported functions have been documented in [low-level-api.md](./docs/low-level-api.md) with code examples.

-Please be patient as I document the rest of the APIs, or better still help out :)
+Please be patient as I document the rest of the APIs, or better still: help out! :)

 # Lib Sodium Documentation
 Lib Sodium is documented [here](http://doc.libsodium.org/).
 Node-Sodium follows the same structure and I will keep documenting it as fast as possible.